 What’s great about eToro too, and the only place to do this in the UK, is the social trading – that’s where you can view and interact with other traders, and see their trades.
 You can learn from them and even copy their trades!

 You can also trade with leverage (borrowed money), and trade the price of assets going down (shorting), as well as going up of course.
+(This is very high risk, please be sensible.)

 In general, it’s a well-rounded and great trading platform.
 You can learn more with our eToro review.